ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2019-02-28-50-tom-coombs-landing-pages-and-tracking-midori-yamazaki-the-omni-branding.md

 ---
 layout: post
 title: 2019 Feb-#50 -  Tom Coombs  -  Landing Pages and Tracking / Midori Yamazaki  -  The OMNI Branding
-snippet: There will be two presentations on the night -  <strong>Adam Yukio Toda -  "Liftoff - Going from -
+snippet: 60 participants @ Indeed EBISU - There will be two presentations on the night -  <strong>Adam Yukio Toda -  "Liftoff - Going from -
 ---
 60 participants